Joshualeo257/Joshualeo257/README.md

 - 👋 Hi, I’m @Joshualeo257

-- 👀 I’m interested in Reading
+- 👀 My hobby is Reading

-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Artificial Intelligence Machine Learning

+- 🖥️ I experienced in the programming languages : Python, Java, C

+- 💕 Looking to collaborate on Web development and UI design projects

-- 📫 How to reach me leojoshua216@gmail.com
+- 📫 How to reach me: leojoshua216@gmail.com

 <!---